Allen-Synthesis/EuroPi/contributing.md

 The [API doc site](https://allen-synthesis.github.io/EuroPi/) must build successfully.
 See the [docs readme](/docs/README.md) for more details.

 ## Contrib scripts

+PRs that add or make changes to scripts in the [contrib](/software/contrib/) directory must meet the following requirements.

 ### Submission Format